how to stay sober

 How To Stay Sober

-Before I share things that have saved me in sobriety, it’s important to note that I am not a medical professional.
+Before I share things that have helped me maintain sobriety, it’s important to note that I am not a medical professional.
 I’m just sharing tips based on my own personal experience.
 I think it’s important to get professional help for addiction treatment (or visit a treatment center) if you feel like you need it.
 I recommend speaking to a professional or therapist if you are considering sobriety.

 Along with therapy, these are the things that have helped me live life as a happier, healthier, less anxious sober gal.